.EXE File Extension

 What is an EXE file?

 EXE is the primary format software developers use to package and deliver Windows programs.
 Each EXE file contains data that Windows uses to recognize, read, and run the program the file contains.
-This data is saved in a compiled, binary format sometimes referred to as machine code.
+This data is saved in a compiled, binary format, sometimes called machine code.
 EXE files also often contain additional program resources, such as the program's icon and its GUI graphics assets.

 When you double-click an EXE file in Windows, Windows runs the program the file contains.
-If the file contains an application installer, the installer will open and start the installation process.
-If the file contains an application, the application will open.
-If the file contains a different kind of program (e.g. malware), that program will run.
+If the file includes an application installer, the installer will open and start the installation process.
+If the file stores an application, the application will open.
+Additionally, if the file contains a different kind of program (e.g., malware), that program will run.

-Developers typically name EXE files such that you can tell whether they contain an installer or application.
-For example, EXE files that contain an installer are often named setup.exe, while EXE files that launch an app usually include the app's name (e.g. msedge.exe for Microsoft Edge).
+Developers typically name EXE files such that you can tell whether they contain an installer or an application.
+For example, EXE files that store an installer are often named setup.exe, while EXE files that launch an app usually include the app's name (e.g. msedge.exe for Microsoft Edge).

 Difference between EXE files and MSI files

 Developers may save Windows application installers as .MSI files instead of EXE files.
 MSI files are similar to EXE files, except they always contain application installers.
-They never contain Windows applications or other programs.
-Windows always uses Windows Installer (a utility included with Windows) to open MSI files and install the program they contain.
+They never store Windows applications or other programs.
+Windows always uses Windows Installer (a utility included with Windows) to open MSI files and install the programs they contain.

 Common EXE Filenames